0% balance transfer offers were hot back in the mid-2000s.

 Once it has been accepted, the bank which issues your “sending” card sends the money to the old card’s issuer.

-The money gets applied to reduce the balance the old card while that amount plus the transfer fee (see the previous sections) get applied to your new card’s balance.
+The money gets applied to reduce the balance of the old card while that amount plus the transfer fee (see the previous sections) gets applied to your new card’s balance.

 It’s really as simple as that.

-You also can do it by filling out a check–though it’s a special kind tied to the credit card account.
+You also can do it by writing a check–though it’s a special kind tied to the credit card account.

 And I’m sure most banks will allow for the process to be completed over the phone, too.